Driver charged in Boulder crash that injured pedestrian

 Aug.
 22—The driver accused of hitting and injuring a woman crossing Canyon Boulevard last week has been charged with careless driving resulting in serious injury.

-Boulder police spokeswoman Dionne Waugh said the 31-year-old driver was issued a summons Sunday for careless driving causing bodily injury.
+Boulder police spokeswoman Dionne Waugh said Zachary Heine, 31, was issued a summons Sunday for careless driving causing bodily injury.
+Online records do not show a next court appearance at this time.

 Careless driving causing bodily injury is a Class 1 traffic offense punishable by up to a year in jail and up to $1,000 in fines.